dentech-floss/orm/README.md

 }
 ```

-Create an ORM instance and inject it into an implementation of the repository tier, which then is injected into the service(s)/app(s):
+Create an ORM instance and inject it into an implementation of the repository tier, which then is injected into the service(s):

 ```go
 package example